Catallactic/catallactic-site/docs/litepaper.md

 ---

 :::note
-`(Please, be aware that, whereas this whitepaper already gives an idea of what a CryptoCommodity is, still is a work in progress)`
+`(Please, be aware that, whereas this litepaper already gives an idea of what a CryptoCommodity is, still is a work in progress)`
 :::

 ## Abstract